isao/hashsome/README.md

     - `select` array of string or regex patterns of file/pathnames to hash with `algo` - default is `[/-min\.(css|js)$/, /\.(gif|jpe?g|png|swf)$/, /\/lang\/.+\.js$/]`
     - `ignore` - array of string or regex patterns of pathnames to ignore - default is `[]`
     - `namer` - function for determining a new module directory pathname.
 Return value is the renamed directory path.
 Parameters are the original directory path and hash string - default is `function namer(pathname, hash) { return pathname + '@' + hash.slice(0, 6); }`
-    - `exec` - function for renaming the module directory, function signature is same as `fs.rename` - default is an internal function that deletes the destination directory if it exists before calling `fs.rename`.
+    - `exec` - function for renaming the module directory, or false to not rename anything.
+Function signature is same as `fs.rename`.
+The default is an internal function that deletes the destination directory if it exists before calling `fs.rename`.
 - `callback` - function that is called with two arguments, `err`, `results`.

 Example: